Workflows and Workflow Working Screens [ADMIN]

 - Note: if you do not hit auto-add, these reconciliations will not 'automatically' appear in your clients, but if a user chooses to add those reconciliations manually, they will be structured as you have set-up in the workflow working screen report.

-- Add any checklists / export files to the workflow
+- Add any checklists / export files you wish to the workflow